• Skip to primary navigation

 • Don't miss all of our helpful hints, substitution ideas, cooking tips, and other delicious recipes can be found in our post.
 Check it out!

-• SUBSTITUTIONS: Use regular brown sugar or a brown sugar substitute.
+• SUBSTITUTIONS: Use regular brown sugar or a brown sugar substitute (if you use a brown sugar substitute you will need to use the unflavored gelatin).
 Use any color bell pepper.

 • SERVING SUGGESTION: Serve over pork, fish, chicken, and beef.
 Delicious on burgers, hot dogs, and bratwurst too!
 Spread it over softened cream cheese for a cracker spread.
 Hint: try my Peanut Butter Burger with Bacon.